arthurscchan/ProvMark/documentation/install.md

 vagrant ssh
 ```

-To run OPUS, you also need a source or binary distribution for hte OPUS system itself, which is available [here](https://github.com/DTG-FRESCO/opus).
+To run OPUS, you also need a source or binary distribution for the OPUS system itself, which is available [here](https://github.com/DTG-FRESCO/opus).

 ## CamFlow